fabric8-launcher/launcher-booster-catalog/README.md

 - `starter`: If this booster runs in a Starter cluster;
 - `pro`: If this booster runs in a Pro cluster;
 - `osio`: If this booster runs in openshift.io;
-- `none`: If this booster should only be available as a ZIP download;
+- `none`: If this booster should only be available as a ZIP download.

 ### Common values